cainenielsen/plex-cloud/README.md

 See Google Cloud Storage FUSE
 https://cloud.google.com/storage/docs/gcs-fuse

-The bring object storage from Google Cloud Storage into the Plex Media Server, we will need to use FUSE to create a file system service that we can then connect to from within the Cloud Run container.
+To bring object storage from Google Cloud Storage into the Plex Media Server, we will need to use FUSE to create a file system service that we can then connect to from within the Cloud Run container.

 Note: FUSE is a Google library, but is open source.